-Tahini dressing is one of our all-time favorites for drizzling on everything from salads to bowls to tacos!
+Tahini salad dressing is one of our all-time favorites for drizzling on everything from salads to grain bowls to tacos!
 It's healthy, easy, and the naturally nutty flavor of sesame tahini creates a wonderful base for other flavors and additions.

 Today I'm sharing a recipe for lemon tahini dressing plus four other flavor variations, all of which are vegan, oil-free, gluten-free, and ready in minutes!

 When you need a quick and easy way to boost the flavor of your salads, veggies, and bowls, you can't go wrong with tahini dressing.

 - Lemon Tahini Dressing - the perfect balance of bright and rich flavors